Windows Millennium Edition, or Windows Me (pronounced as an abbreviation,

 9x series.
 Support for Windows Me

-version 2.0 is supported, however versions 2.0 SP1, 3.x, and greater are not.
+ended on July 11, 2006. .NET Framework up to and including version 2.0 is supported, however versions 2.0 SP1, 3.x, and greater are not.
+Office XP was the last version of Microsoft Office to be compatible with Windows Me.

 Windows Me is a continuation of the Windows 9x model, but with